smallcloudai/refact-vscode/README.md

 - **User Statistics:** Keep track of how much code Refact.ai helps to write for each team member.
 Measure productivity gains with real numbers.
 - **Efficient Inference:** The Enterprise version supports paged attention and continuous batching, supporting up to 50 engineers per GPU for code completion.
 - **Priority Support:** Our engineers are always available to assist you at every stage, from setup to fine-tuning and beyond.
+- **Access to 20+ LLMs:** (including Refact/1.6B, GPT-4, Code Llama, StarCoder2, Mistral, Mixtral, etc.) some of them with the opportunity to fine-tune.

 **To get a 3-month free trial** for your team, just fill out the form on [our website](https://refact.ai/enterprise/?utm_source=vscode&utm_medium=marketplace&utm_campaign=enterprise).
 We'll reach out with more details!